ubiquitousman/Perk-Randomiser-for-Dead-by-Daylight/README.md

 ## How to use

 1. Download the `.rar` file (e.g., `v2025.4.rar`) and extract it to a folder.
 2. Make sure the `Assets` folder remains inside the extracted folder.
 3. Open `DBDRandomizer.exe` to launch the program.
+4. The program will load all survivor and killer perks automatically.
+5. Use the checkboxes to select or deselect perks, or use **Select All / Deselect All** buttons.
+6. Click **Randomise Survivor Perks** or **Randomise Killer Perks** to generate a random loadout of up to four perks.
+7. Enable **"Only New Perks Every Roll"** in the Options menu if you want a fresh combination each time.

 ---